Join CFD Community

 - A review of the required theory to write a CFD solver (governing equations and numerical schemes, in particular, modern high-resolution schemes to capture shock waves with great accuracy).

-- A full implementation of the theory into code, where each line is discussed in one chapter to explain precisely how the equations from the theory chapter are implemented into code.
+- A full implementation of the theory into code where each line is discussed in one chapter to explain precisely how the equations from the theory chapter are implemented into code.

 - A chapter on how to compile the code on different operating systems, how to run the code, as well as discussing the implemented schemes and how well they compare against the exact solution.

-- A chapter with ideas and instructions for implementing additional schemes and methods to further improve your understanding of how to write a CFD solver.
+- A chapter with ideas and instructions for implementing additional schemes and methods to improve further your understanding of how to write a CFD solver.

 This eBook doesn't assume any prior knowledge on your side.
 It is designed to be self-contained so you can follow along, regardless of your background.
 Anything that isn't important right now is left out to keep the length to a minimum.
 This allows us to concentrate on the essentials and, indeed, write a solver over the span of a weekend.